 All of these, and many other options, are possible with automated email workflows.

 Bonus: Free Interior Design Email Template

-This template is based on an email campaign that was sent to over 100,000 readers over the course of a few months.
+This template is based on a campaign that was sent to over 100,000 readers over the course of a few months.
 Now it has been recreated and made into a template just for you.
-We hope you enjoy it!
+We hope you enjoy using it!

 That’s all for today, we hope you got some insight into email marketing for interior designers.
-If you have any questions about email marketing in general, or would like to talk to a marketing rep about email marketing services for your design firm, feel free to get in touch.
+If you have any questions about marketing in general, or would like to talk to a marketing rep about email marketing services for your design firm, feel free to get in touch.